termsurf/talk/readme.md

 See the following guides for more information on the mappings.

+## Encoding

+Here are the modifiers on consonants, vowels, and symbols (like punctuation), and how they look in ASCII and simplified form.

 ### Modifiers

 There are a few affixes on consonants and vowels.
 There are 5 tone